Circle Health Group: Hinchingbrooke Hospital

-The report was critical of standards of care and hygiene, indicating that "Medical services were inadequate because we found poor emotional and physical care which was not safe or caring.
-This was not reported by leaders of the service to the trust management therefore we judged the leadership to be inadequate."
-It was the worst rating for 'caring' that the CQC had ever given.
 The period in which Circle was operating the hospital was described as "a disaster" by the GMB union.
 The then chairman of the British Medical Association remarked that "What has happened in Hinchingbrooke shows that the responsibility of running a critical public service can never be handed over, and so the insistence on private providers as a potential solution to problems facing Hinchingbrooke was always misguided."